Adobe FrameMaker: Track Text Edits (Part III in the Editing Series)

 - The third button turns off the preview mode: all the red/green indicators are restored and all the suggested edits are visible.

 FrameMaker also give you the ability to set the scope for tracking edits and to filter edits by name (outlined in orange).
 These commands are also available in Edit > Track Text Edits.

 - Scope: You can set the scope for tracking edits for the current book, DITAMAP, or document.
 (When you open a book or DITAMAP, the scope is set to Book or MAP by default.)

 - Filter: To filter the edits by author or reviewer name, select Special > Track Text Edits > Show Reviewer Name> [user name].
 This allows you to navigate through the all the edits made by the specified reviewer, and to globally accept or reject all of their edits.

 This is a terrific online workflow when everyone has access to (and knows how to use) FrameMaker.
 What do you do when the author uses FrameMaker, but the editor doesn’t?
 No worries.
 There’s a solution for this workflow as well.
-All the editor needs is a copy of Adobe Reader, version 9 or later.
+All the editor needs is a copy of Adobe Reader.
 For details on how to implement this workflow, see Adobe FrameMaker: Import PDF Comments (Part IV in the Editing Series).